Why can’t I use Kerosene in my Paraffin heater?

 Kerosene is not safe to breathe in

 First and foremost, Kerosene is not safe for inhalation.
 Generally, kerosene machines are designed to be used outdoors where there is considerably better ventilation; this in itself reduces the amount that a person can inhale.
 Using kerosene indoors is not good for your health and wellbeing.
+This is why our only heater that takes kerosene, The Rocket Heater, is only to be used in open, very-well-ventilated areas.

 If you want to look after your health, spend the extra on the appropriate indoor heating fuel.